 This means that outside of the context window a model cannot maintain persistent internal state.
 A single model can be used by any number of people simultaneously with no awareness of this, as the entire interaction is fed in as if it were reading the transcript of someone else's conversation.
 Even a simple game such as Memory can only be played in a contrived manner because the model has no task-dependent memory — only context and baked-in weights.

-To satisfy the above requirements, I have developed the Continuous Neural Graph.
-This is a neural network architecture in which each node's connections are unconstrained by layers.
+To this end, I have developed the Continuous Neural Graph.
+It is a neural network architecture in which each node's connections are unconstrained by layers, meaning they are free to loop and connect as they desire.
 Each neuron is a spiking neuron that activates when the weighted sum of its incoming connections exceeds its firing threshold:

 where wᵢ is the weight of each incoming connection, xᵢ is 1 if the connected neuron fired on the previous tick and 0 otherwise, and θ is the neuron's firing threshold.
 This activation propagates through downstream connections, each carrying its own weight.
 Neurons can be either excitatory or inhibitory: excitatory nodes add to the weighted sum of their downstream neurons, while inhibitory nodes subtract.